Academic Handbook AQF4: Programme and Course Approval and Modification

 3. If an affected student is not satisfied with the response from the faculty regarding the modification, and the modification is approved, the student can use the University’s Complaints Procedure for Students to escalate their concern(s).
 Where the modification is approved and the student remains unhappy, the University will offer support to the student to change programmes or transfer to another higher education provider.

-5. For all modification proposals, the Quality Team will liaise with the Faculty Director, Head of Discipline, and/or Course Leader as appropriate regarding details of timelines and documentation, to provide process support, and to monitor the completion of the required approval stages as outlined below.
+5. For all modification proposals, the Quality Team will liaise with the Faculty Director, Head of Discipline, Associate Director for Teaching and Learning, and/or Course Leader as appropriate regarding details of timelines and documentation, to provide process support, and to monitor the completion of the required approval stages as outlined below.

 6. The Quality Team will monitor that the modification approval stages are followed, and will report this to the Teaching, Learning and Enhancement Committee and Academic Board.